Music

 Outdoors

 I love canoeing, backpacking, snowboarding, and climbing, and I even spent a few summers leading canoeing trips in the BWCA in Minnesota during my undergraduate years.
 The wilderness holds a special place in my heart.
 Some of my most formative experiences as an adolescent were long canoeing trips, and whenever I return to nature for a visit, I find an emotional peace and tranquility that I don’t think exists elsewhere in the modern world.
-It is a place that encourages us to learn about ourselves.
+The wild encourages us to be alone with ourselves, to dig deep within and discover parts of us we’d never known.
+It is my hope that future generations will have these same experiences.
+However, this may not happen unless humans relearn to care for and respect the lands they borrow.

 - Paddling